 Sources of Assistance

 The University's Harassment Counselor is available for consultation to all employees, faculty members, and students.
 Any individual who wishes to pose questions or to register a complaint about harassment; who has been solicited for information or advice about harassment; who has been accused of harassment; or who, in his/her capacity as a University official, must take action concerning a case of harassment, is encouraged to seek the aid of the Harassment Counselor.
-Alternatively, an individual may review such concerns with the University's Executive Director of the Office for Institutional Diversity.
-Names and telephone numbers for the Harassment Counselor or the Executive Director of the Office for Institutional Diversity may be obtained from the Department of Human Resources at 617-552-3330 or from the Office for Institutional Diversity at 617-552-2323.
+Alternatively, an individual may review such concerns with the University's Associate Vice President of the Office for Institutional Diversity.
+Names and telephone numbers for the Harassment Counselor or the Associate Vice President of the Office for Institutional Diversity may be obtained from the Department of Human Resources at 617-552-3330 or from the Office for Institutional Diversity at 617-552-2323.

 The Sexual Assault Network is a primary resource for members of the Boston College community who may be victims of sexual assault.
 The Network is a group of trained professionals and students who, working in pairs, have volunteered to serve as advocates for victims/survivors of sexual assaults.
 All discussions with members of the network are strictly confidential.